aleph-im/aleph-vm/README.md

 First, create a domain name that points to the server on IPv4 and IPv6.

 This is a simple configuration.
 For more options, check [CONFIGURE_CADDY.md](CONFIGURE_CADDY.md).

+Again, run these commands as `root` after replacing the domain `vm.example.org` with your own:
 ```shell
 sudo apt install -y debian-keyring debian-archive-keyring apt-transport-https
 curl -1sLf 'https://dl.cloudsmith.io/public/caddy/stable/gpg.key' | sudo apt-key add -